Macrometacorp/docs/docs/search/views/create-search-views-nested.md

 ---
 sidebar_position: 30
-title: Create a Search View with Nested Fields
+title: Search View with Nested Fields
 ---

 If you want to create search views for lower-level fields, then you can use the GDN API with JSON.